 2. Lead by example

 Informing your sales team and training them is great, but your launch will be more impactful if you lead by example.
 One of our customers, Mulesoft, did just that when launching their new corporate messaging.
-The initiative was launched at their weekly town hall meeting by their CEO who completed a role play mission on MindTickle in front of the entire company.
-He not only showed everyone what the messaging should sound like but also how to use their sales readiness tools, role modelling the behavior for the entire organisation.
+The initiative was launched at their weekly town hall meeting by their CEO who completed a role play mission on Mindtickle in front of the entire company.
+He not only showed everyone what the messaging should sound like but also how to use their sales readiness tools, role modeling the behavior for the entire organization.
 Once he completed the mission he then encouraged everyone in the company, not just the sales team, to complete the mission.

 3. Give them proof